 Making a request for information

-You can request information:
+You can also request information by:

 Under the Freedom of Information (Scotland) Act 2002, we have 20 working days to respond to your request, from receipt of the enquiry.